Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: The -system

-\begin{rem} Vladimir Bazhanov drew out attention to a system of relations in the case of $\sw_r$ which were introduced in \cite[Equation 1.3]{BFLMS}.
-It would be interesting to find out whether this system is related to the $Q\tilde{Q}$-system.
-This is not immediately clear as the system of \cite{BFLMS} involves a seemingly different set of variables. \end{rem}
+\begin{rem} Vladimir Bazhanov drew out attention to a system of relations in the case of $\sw_{n+1}$ which were introduced in \cite[Equation (1.3)]{BFLMS} in the context of finite-dimensional representations of the corresponding Yangians, which is equivalent to ours (for example, the analogues of the prefundamental representations for the Yangians of $sl_{n+1}$ are described in \cite{BFLMS} and called there ``partonic'' representations).
+Moreover, an explicit comparison between this system and the $Q\tilde{Q}$-system was kindly given to us by the referee which we now present (it is worth mentioning that in this case it coincides with the Hirota equations, according to \cite{BFLMS}).
+This is not immediately clear as the system of \cite{BFLMS} involves a seemingly different set of variables ${\bf Q}_{j_1,\cdots, j_i}$ with $j_1,\cdots, j_i\in\{1,\cdots, n\}$.
+Let us pick what can be called a path in the Hasse diagram